© Dennis N. O’Brien, 2017

 The man who had saved Alexander’s life

-Slanders his King, his friends, his Persian wife;
+Slanders his King, his friends, and too his wife;

 And launches it to kill his friend most dear –